ltguillaume/music-folder-player/README.md

 - Choose how to continue when the playlist is exhausted:
 	- Stop playback
 	- Repeat the playlist
-	- Continue from last song's position in library
+	- Continue from the last played song's position in the library
 	- Randomly select unplayed songs from the (filtered) library
 - Playlist and configuration will be saved to the browser's Local Storage if possible
 - Load/save online playlists (optional)
 - Import/export playlists from/to a local file

 #### Library
 - Sports a library filter to quickly find songs
 - Click a song to play (or enqueue when "Enqueue" mode is enabled)